vboyev-MSFT/defender-docs/unified-secops-platform/detect-threats-overview.md

 # Threat detection in Microsoft's unified SecOps platform

 Cybersecurity threats abound in the current technology landscape.
-A lot of noise is created though by this constant spectre of breach and an abundance of signals available to security operation centers.
-Microsoft's unified SecOps platform separates the noise from actionable threats.
-Each service in Microsoft's unified SecOps platform adds its own finely tuned detections to match the complexion of the solution it provides all together into a single dashboard.
+A lot of noise is created by the constant spectre of breach and an abundance of signals available to security operation centers.
+Microsoft's unified SecOps platform separates actionable threats from the noise.
+Each service in Microsoft's unified SecOps platform adds its own finely tuned detections to match the complexion of the solution it provides and puts it all together into a single dashboard.

 The more services that send data to Microsoft's unified security platform, the greater the focus and clarity your security teams have to understand and prioritize a response.
-With near-real time detections and automated responses, high confidence threats are neutralized quickly.
+High confidence threats are neutralized quickly with near-real time detections and automated responses to neutralize high confidence threats quickly.

 ## Microsoft Defender XDR threat detection